MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 **For virtual machines running on Windows 10 hosts:**

+> **Note:** The ISO image file vmguest.iso is no longer needed for updating integration components.
+It's not included with Hyper-V on Windows 10.

 | Guest OS | Update mechanism | Notes |
 |:---------|:---------|:---------|
 | Windows 10 | Windows Update | |